 My name is Jacob Nyrup, and I am a Postdocoral Researcher at Aarhus University.
 I hold a DPhil in Politics from Nuffield College, University of Oxford.
-Furthermore, I am a PhD Researcher at WEALTHPOL.
+Furthermore, I am affiliated with the project WEALTHPOL.

 My research focuses on three separate areas, namely wealth inequality, and